DevOps UAT / Security Scanner /

 Enterprise-grade security scanning and compliance automation tools

 Let me be completely honest with you.
 I didn't build the DevOps Universal Scanner because of some grand vision for DevOps security or years of enterprise experience.
-I built it because I was bored as fuck and got tired of running multiple commands to scan a single goddamn file.
+I built it because I was genuinely frustrated with running multiple commands to scan a single file.

 Picture this: You have one Terraform file.
 Just one.
 To properly scan it, you need to run: